 If you are unsure about the lighting conditions in your home or office, read our guide for how to measure light in your space.

-PRO TIP: Keep your plant away from hot and cold air drafts.
+PRO TIP: Keep your Calathea away from hot and cold air drafts.
 This includes window breezes, heaters, and air conditioning.
 Maintain a temperature between 70 and 85 degrees fahrenheit.
-Night time temperatures should not vary more than a 10 degrees drop.
+Supplemental humidity is highly beneficial to keeping Calatheas looking their best.

-Calathea prefer soil that is slightly moist at all times.
-If the top 1”-2” of the soil are dry then your plant is ready to be watered.
-If you let the soil dry out too much, you may see browning or yellowing on the leaves, but don’t fear, these plants are hardy and can bounce back after a good drink!
-Too much water can also result in root rot, so it’s important that the soil not remain soggy for extended periods.
+Calathea prefer soil that is consistently evenly moist at all times but not soggy.
+If the top 2” of the soil become dry then your plant is ready to be watered.
+If you let the soil dry out too much, you may see browning, yellowing, or curling leaves, but don’t fear.
+These plants are hardy and can bounce back after a good drink!
+Too much water can also result in root rot, so consistency and moderation are key.

 Native rainforest dwellers, Calathea appreciate added humidity from a humidifier, pebble tray, or regular misting.

 Rotate your plant periodically to ensure even growth on all sides and dust the leaves often so the plant can photosynthesize efficiently.
 When dusting the leaves, also take the opportunity to inspect the undersides and keep an eye out for pests.